julianperrott/FishingFun/Readme.md

 #### Colour Configuration Screen

-A second configuration screen allows the investigation of different paramters for the 'Red' pixel detection.
+A second configuration screen allows the investigation of different settings for the 'Red' pixel detection.

 ![Screenshot3](/post/img/FishingFun_Screenshot3.jpg)